 The tsuka is the other main part of the katana.
-The tsuka represents the handle of the sword.
+The tsuka is the handle of the sword.
 As with the blade, the tsuka is also divided into many small sub-sections.
-In case you read to this point you’re clearly very interested in this topic.
-I am proud of you 😀

-This is the metal collar located at the base of the blade.
-Although this element is quite small they serve a very important function.
-They support the stability of the sword during its storage in the scabbard (saja).
+The habaki is the metal collar located at the base of the blade.
+Although this component is quite small it serves a very important function.
+The habaki supports the stability of the sword during its storage in the scabbard (saja).

 The tsuba is the guard of the sword.
 In general, the tsuba is round.
 Furthermore, it is quite common to decorate the tsuba.
 There are a lot of awesome designs for the guard.
 In my opinion, they look great.